 - Complete the College Enrolment Procedure.

 - Fill out a VTOS Application Form (PDF) with a passport-size photograph included.
-DO NOT COMPLETE THE SECOND PAGE OF THE FORM.

 - Return the form to the College VTOS Office.